iliemihai/Forest_Status_Report_Romania/README.md

 ## Word counts

+THe plot bellow represents the moust frequent words used in a document.
 ![States Count](./scripts/images/words_counts.png)

 ## Mentions per county

-The number for which each time a county name appers in the document is ploted bellow.
-This can be viewed as a metric which outputs the problems with forests in each county.
+The plot bellow represents how many times the name of each county appears in the document.
+This can be viewed as a metric which outputs the counties which have the biggest problems with deforestation.

 ![States Count](./scripts/images/map_2017.png)